Role of interlayer shear phonons on lattice symmetry switching in the transition metal dichalcogenide WTe$_{2}$

 In conclusion, we demonstrate coherent control of coherent shear phonons in the time-domain using pairs of femtosecond laser pulses to examine the role of interlayer shear phonons on the lattice symmetry switching in solids.
-Combining double-pulse excitation and time-resolved SHG techniques in WTe$_{2}$, we reveal that the T$_{d}$-to-1T$^{\prime}$ symmetry switch is independent of the coherent shear phonon motion.
+Combining double-pulse excitation and time-resolved SHG techniques in WTe$_{2}$, we reveal that the $T_{d}$-to-1$T^{\prime}$ symmetry switch is independent of the coherent shear phonon motion after the arrival of the second pump pulse.
 Furthermore, on the basis of spectroscopic ellipsometry measurements, we establish that electronic excitation, particularly interband transitions, plays a central role in the phase transition, reinforcing its classification as incoherent PIPT.
 These results provide a framework for understanding the role of shear phonons in structural changes in 2D materials through coherent control of interlayer phonons.